Team6083/OverlookingBot/README.md

 # OverlookingBot

-a slack bot for Team 6083 Overlooking
+A slack bot for Team 6083 Overlooking